Use QCDs to manage your required minimum distributions from an IRA.

-The money is a direct transfer that never passes through the hands of the IRA holder.
-Instead, the IRA custodian can either send a check directly to the charity or the account owner, who then hands it over to the charity.
+The money is a direct transfer to the charity that never passes through the hands of the IRA holder.
+Instead, the IRA custodian can either send an electronic transfer of funds or a check directly to the charity.

 For a QCD to count toward your minimum annual IRA distribution, it must be made by the same deadline as a normal distribution, which is usually Dec.
 31 of the tax year in question.

 An individual donor can contribute up to $100,000 per year in QCDs, as long as that individual is 70½ years old or older.
 For married couples, each spouse can make QCDs up to the $100,000 limit for a potential total of $200,000.

 The $100,000 per person limit applies to the sum of all QCDs taken from all IRAs in a year.
 A donor can make one large contribution or several smaller contributions over the course of the calendar year.
 Remember that QCDs can be made from any or more than one of the IRA types (traditional, inherited, inactive SEP and inactive SIMPLE IRAs) noted above.